CNSP-Workshop/CNSP-resources/docs/guiPage.rst

 Introduction
 ================
 This is a graphical user interface (GUI) which aims to simplify the process of analysis, where preprocessing and analytic choices are clearly presented to the user.
-The GUI requires installation of Matlab, but does not require a Matlab licence.
+The GUI requires installation of Matlab, but does not require a Matlab licence. and can be found in the `CNSP-Resources GitHub repository <https://github.com/CNSP-Workshop/CNSP-resources>`_.

 The aim is to make it easier and faster to re-analyse existing datasets, guiding the user through the process.
 This will be particularly relevant for those getting familiar with the CNSP resources for the first time.